 The fact that PCIe slots on a motherboard are limited further cements the point of wasting resources.

-Many motherboards only have one PCIe x16 slot and it’s usually intended for the graphics card.
+Many motherboards only have one PCIe x16 slot, usually intended for the graphics card.

 Having Extra PCIe Slots

-If you have an extra PCIe x16 slot to spare, but have multiple smaller cards that you want to install, you can get PCIe Riser, aka splitter, to add more slots to your system.
+If you have an extra PCIe x16 slot to spare but multiple smaller cards you want to install, you can get PCIe Riser, aka splitter, to add more places to your system.

-The extra slots will not increase the amount of PCIe lanes you get, it will, however, help in bifurcating the throughput of a single x16 slot to multiple slots.
+The extra slots will not increase the number of PCIe lanes you get; it will, however, help bifurcate the throughput of a single x16 slot to multiple slots.

 Read this article for details regarding PCIe splitter: How to Add More PCIe Slots?

-PCIe is a protocol that is highly cross and backward compatible.
-You can not only plug an x1 slot in an x16 slot, but also in x8 and x4 slots.
-Similarly you can install an x4 card in x8 and x16 slots as well.
+PCIe is a protocol that is highly cross and backward-compatible.
+You can plug an x1 slot in an x16 slot and x8 and x4 slots.
+Similarly, you can install an x4 card in x8 and x16 slots.

-The cards can vary across generation, but they will still work (at the speed of the lowest component i.e slot or the card).
+The cards can vary across generations, but they will still work (at the speed of the slowest component, i.e., slot or card).

-While we do not recommend occupying an x16 slot with a mere x1 card because you will wasting resources, there are certain times where this arrangement may be needed for instance if you have no smaller x1 slots available.
+While we do not recommend occupying an x16 slot with a mere x1 card because you will waste resources, there are certain times when this arrangement may be needed, for instance, if you have no smaller x1 slots available.